 On November 24th, we tied up the boat at a friend’s dock in Ft.
 Lauderdale and headed to Newport.
-We had a fun week with Grammy Lisa, Sydney and Dan and seeing many friends.
+We had a fun week with Grammy and seeing many friends.
 It is tradition at our house on Thanksgiving to cook a gigantic fresh bird, get outside and always, always there are arts & crafts.

-Highlights were early morning walks along the reservoir, post-Thanksgiving dessert at the Horan’s and kitchen time.
+Highlights were early morning walks along the reservoir, Thanksgiving dessert at the Horan’s and kitchen time.
 We loved being home, but missed the CORTADO and the daily adventures in the salt air.
 It was interesting to experience one foot in two worlds: Life on the boat is simple, uncomplicated and days filled with single-tasking, fresh air and of course, the inherent challenges.
-Life in Newport is full, wonderful, busy, …dare I say, decadent?
+Life in Newport is full, wonderful and busy.
 We want for nothing at home and being there was a lesson in recognizing our abundance.
 We have so much to be thankful for.

 Sunset on the reservoir.
 So nice to be home for a bit!

-Dan building a fire in the dining room.
-Lots of hot chocolate, and family-in-the-kitchen time.
+Lots of hot chocolate and family-in-the-kitchen time.
 Sydney and Sophia made homemade bread!

 Thanksgiving day arts and crafts: this year we changed it up a little from our typical “Pilgrims and Indian headfeathers” and made Turkey Hats!